 The giant panda lives in a few mountain ranges in central China.
 As a result of farming, deforestation and other development, the giant panda has been driven out of the lowland areas where it once lived.
 Population estimates vary, but there are anywhere from 1,590 to 3,000 giant pandas left in the wild, and the giant panda has been upgraded to a conservation vulnerable species.
 Due to the captive breeding program at home, the Chinese have won the gratitude of people everywhere for loaning out their pandas to zoos in other countries. (from me and Wikipedia)

-For comparison purposes, a red panda (not related to giant pandas).
+For comparison purposes, this is a red panda (not related to giant pandas).